karledenstal/HARBINGER/README.md

 ## Harbinger endgame

+- Earn daily gold to collect in Jorrvaskr (Not implemented)
 - Companions influence quests (Not implemented)
     - Windhelm (???)
+        - Gold reward
+        - Allows you to send Companion sentry to Windhelm
     - Riften (Mjoll)
+         - Gold reward
+        - Allows you to send Companion sentry to Windhelm
     - Solitude (???)
+        - Gold reward
+        - Allows you to send Companion sentry to Windhelm
     - Markarth (???)
-- Earn daily gold to collect in Jorrvaskr (Not implemented)
-- Companions Sentries in each hold (Not implemented)
+        - Gold reward
+        - Allows you to send Companion sentry to Windhelm

 ## New Radiant Quests